A muon scattering tomography system based on high spatial resolution scintillating detector: System design

 Figure~\ref{fig:poca-simu-result} presents the imgaing results using the PoCA algorithm under two different detector spatial resolutions ($\sigma_x$ = 1~mm and 3~mm).
 It can be observed that the impact of detector resolution on the imaging performance is mainly manifested in two aspects: the contrast between the signal and the background, and the sharpness of the object boundaries.

-In optical systems, the Point Spread Function (PSF) is defined as the response of the system to an ideal point target\cite{CORLE19961}.
+In optical systems, the Point Spread Function (PSF) is defined as the response of the system to an ideal point target \cite{CORLE19961}.
 This concept can be extended to muon scattering tomography to quantify the blurring introduced by the finite detector resolution and the reconstruction algorithm itself.
-The PSF of muon imaging system can be modeled as a Gaussian function $G(x,\varepsilon)$ with a resolution parameter $\varepsilon$.
-The input to the imaging system, which is the spatial density distribution of the object under investigation, can be approximated as a step function, $H(x)$.
+The PSF of muon imaging system can be modeled as a Gaussian function $G(x,\varepsilon_\text{psf})$ with a resolution parameter $\varepsilon_\text{psf}$.
+The input to the imaging system, which is the spatial density distribution of the object under inspection, can be approximated as a step function, $H(x)$.
 Consequently, the resulting output image is mathematically described as the convolution of this step function with the Gaussian PSF, which is a error function:

 Therefore, in figures~\ref{fig:poca-simu-result-ld}~and~\ref{fig:poca-simu-result-rd}, the image edges are fitted with an error function to quantitatively analyze the contrast and blurring.

-The image contrast is characterized by the signal-to-background ratio (S/B), defined as the ratio of the amplitude in the region-of-interest to that in the background, which is $A_\text{sig}/A_\text{bkg}$\cite{CT_contrast}.
-The sharpness of the boundaries in the reconstructed image is characterized by the parameter $\varepsilon$ in equation~\ref{equ:error-function}.
+The image contrast is characterized by the signal-to-background ratio (S/B), defined as the ratio of the amplitude in the region-of-interest to that in the background, which is $A_\text{sig}/A_\text{bkg}$ \cite{CT_contrast}.
+The sharpness of the boundaries in the reconstructed image is characterized by the parameter $\varepsilon_\text{psf}$ in equation~\ref{equ:error-function}.

-Figure~\ref{fig:poca-SNR-sigma} shows the performance of imaging systems employing detectors with varying position resolutions.
-As shown, the image S/B exhibits a marked improvement as the spatial resolution improved.
-For instance, when the detector spatial resolution $\sigma_x$ improved from 3~mm to 1~mm, S/B for the aluminum block imaging increased from 2.0 to 4.7.
-The boundary sharpness, while also affected by the spatial resolution, exhibits a less pronounced dependence compared to the S/B.
+Figure~\ref{fig:poca-SNR-sigma} shows the performance of imaging systems employing detectors with varying spatial resolutions.
+As shown, improved spatial resolution significantly enhances both the image S/B and the boundary sharpness.
+This is demonstrated by the results for a resolution ($\sigma_x$) improvement from 3~mm to 1~mm: the S/B increased from 2.0 to 4.7 for Al and from 5.2 to 16 for Pb, while $\varepsilon_\text{psf}$ decreased from 1.6~cm to 0.70~cm for Al and from 0.75~cm to 0.55~cm for Pb, indicating sharper boundaries.